kazurayam/kazurayam-ks-plainreport/README.md

-Custom Test Report compiled by TestListener
+Custom Test Report compiled by Test Listener
 ========

 This is a small [Katalon Studio](https://www.katalon.com/download/) project for demonstration purpose.